Science Diplomats Club: Science Breakfasts

-Since January 2007, together with the SDC, the Office of Science and Technology of the Embassy of France organizes monthly "Science Breakfasts", inviting a prominent member of the American science and technology community to speak to an audience of counselors from embassies in Washington.
-Since the first session, in January 2007, 30 to 40 guests from 15 to 20 different countries, have had an occasion to strengthen ties with American leaders in science and technology and to ask them questions and spur dialog within a favorable context.
+Since January 2007, together with the SDC, the Office of Science and Technology of the Embassy of France has organized monthly "Science Breakfasts", inviting a prominent member of the American science and technology community to speak to an audience of counselors from embassies in Washington.
+Since the first session, in January 2007, 30 to 40 guests from 15 to 20 different countries, have had to strengthen ties with American leaders in science and technology and ask them questions and spur dialog within a favorable context.